Shaunnufc91/google-homepage/README.md

-This project is a reconsturction of the google homepage for the odin project
+This project is a reconstruction of the google homepage for the odin project